 Applications

-This section contains one chart: Applications received over time.
-This gives you an overview of the volume of applications you receive over time.
-With this information, you can explore why certain periods yield more applications.
-This may help you with planning your recruiting process.
+This section contains one chart, as shown below.
+With this data, you can explore why certain periods yield more applications.
+This helps you plan your recruiting process.

-This section contains two charts: Applications per channel and Hires per channel.
-You can use these to understand which recruiting channels are most successful.
+This section contains two charts, as shown in the table below.
+You can use this data to understand which recruiting channels are most successful.

 Disqualification reasons

-This section contains two charts: Rejections and Withdrawals.
+This section contains two charts, as shown in the table below.
 These charts can help you to identify the most common reasons for disqualification.
 With this information, you can make informed changes to your hiring process.
 For example, you might make adjustments to your job description to attract more qualified candidates.

 This chart shows rejected applications, including: